Escape198/Tilda-AmoCRM/README.md

 Note: your view must return 200.
-If you use redirects or other methods in your handler - then you won't need Webhooks in your settings, just replace action="your ulr" of Tilda form
+If you use redirects or other methods in your handler - then you won't need Webhooks in your settings, just replace action="your ulr" of Tilda form `Recommended`

 # AmoCRM
 You will need an access token and a refresh token.